 Introduction to Mathematical Physics

-Introduction to the mathematical concepts and techniques used in mechanics, electromagnetism, and quantum mechanics.
-Pre/Co-Requisites: PHY 247; MTH 233, 334.
+Introduction to mathematical concepts and techniques required to understand classical mechanics, electromagnetism, and quantum mechanics.
+Pre/Co-Requisites: PHY 247QR; MTH 233, 334.

 Newtonian mechanics of particles and systems of particles: conservation theorems, gravitation, oscillations, central force motion, Lagrangian and Hamiltonian dynamics, and two-particle collisions.
 Pre/Co- requisites: PHY 247; MTH 233, 334.